Wines of Savoie

 History of Savoie Wine

-While the consumption and appreciation of Savoie wine are very much a part of today's culture, the origins of Savoie wine date back to time immemorial.
+While drinking and enjoying Savoie wine is very much in vogue today, the origins of Savoie wine date back to time immemorial.

-Numerous Latin texts refer to a wine from Savoie that has existed since ancient times, in the first and second centuries BC.
-A little later, in the Middle Ages, monks catalogued the vineyards and then successfully tried their hand at the delicate art of winemaking.
-Around the 18th century, so many farmers took up wine-making that regulations had to be put in place by Marquis Costas de Beauregard to limit the number of producers and improve the quality of the wines.
-Grape growing was much more profitable than growing cereals, which was more common at the time.
-Since then, Savoie wines have long been recognized for their quality and have continued to be consumed and perfected.
+Numerous Latin texts mention a wine from Savoy that has existed since antiquity, dating back to the first and second centuries B.C.
+A little later, during the Middle Ages, monks began cataloging the vineyards and then successfully took up the delicate art of winemaking.
+Many farmers took up the trade around the 18th century to such an extent that regulations had to be implemented by Marquis Costas de Beauregard to limit the number of producers and improve the quality of the wines.
+Indeed, grape cultivation was far more profitable than that of grains, which was more common at the time.
+Since then, Savoie wines have long been recognized for their quality and have continued to be enjoyed and refined.

-If the wine is a Chigny or a Mondeuse, a red wine from Savoie, it should be served at around 12°C to 14°C. For an Apremont, an Abyme, or a Roussette, a white wine from Savoie, it should be served between 8°C and 10°C. Similarly, sparkling wines such as Seyssel or Ayze should be served between 6° and 8° to better appreciate the freshness of their fine bubbles.
-To be sure of perceiving all the flavors of a wine, it is often necessary to pair it with a suitable dish.
+If the wine is a Chigny or a Mondeuse, a red wine from Savoie, it should be served at a temperature between 12° and 14°.
+For an Apremont, an Abyme, or a Roussette—white wines from Savoie—it should be served between 8° and 10°.
+The same goes for sparkling wines like Seyssel or Ayze, which should be served between 6° and 8° to best appreciate the freshness of their fine bubbles.
+To be sure to experience all the flavors of a wine, it is often necessary to pair it with a suitable dish.

-For Pinot Noir from Savoie, for example, we recommend rustic dishes that will allow the wine's bouquet and aroma to fully develop.
-A mountain tomme cheese, a slightly rustic goat cheese, or smoked meats are excellent choices for an exceptional dining experience.
-Similarly, Savoie Cena wine pairs perfectly with chestnuts, smoked charcuterie with a strong flavor, or more delicate seafood dishes such as scallops.
+For Savoie Pinot Noir, for example, we recommend hearty dishes that will bring out the wine’s full bouquet and aroma.
+A mountain tomme, a rustic goat cheese, or smoked meats are excellent choices for an exceptional dining experience.
+Similarly, Savoie Cena wine pairs perfectly with chestnuts, smoked and robust charcuterie, or even some more delicate seafood dishes like scallops.

-To preserve the quality of your Savoie wine as much as possible, it should be stored at around 12°C to 18°C for everyday wines.
-For wines intended for aging, it is best to store them at 12°C so that their flavor qualities can develop over time.
-We also recommend maintaining a humidity level of around 70% in your cellar.
-Once your wine has been opened, store it away from light and at a cool temperature.
+To preserve the quality of your Savoie wine as much as possible, everyday wines should be stored at a temperature between 12°F and 18°F. For wines meant for aging, it is best to store them at 12°F so that their flavor profile can develop over time.
+We also recommend maintaining a humidity level of about 70% in your wine cellar.
+Once your wine is opened, keep it away from light and at a cool temperature.

 Buy the best wines from Savoie in a private sale!